Houston Maritime Injury Lawyers – Maritime Injury Attorneys

 Injuries among maritime employees can arise from a variety of incidents, with some of the most frequent being:

 Maritime workers across different roles may face injury or even death from these types of accidents.
-Experienced maritime attorneys in Houston, like the team at Havens & Associates, are equipped to assess the merits of a claim following an accident by evaluating any wrongful actions or negligence on the employer’s part.
+An experienced Houston maritime injury attorney with the team at Havens & Associates, are equipped to assess the merits of a claim following an accident by evaluating any wrongful actions or negligence on the employer’s part.

 We represent all types of injured maritime workers

-Our Houston maritime injury lawyers represent workers like you, not big corporations.
+Our Houston maritime injury attorney represents workers like you, not big corporations.
 The following are just some of the workers we represent:

 Why do Maritime Accidents Happen?